garth-c/python_forecasting/README.md

 # build the model

-The next step is to configure a bidirectional model.
+The next step is to configure a bidirectional model:
 Multiple decisions have to be made around the proper configuration of the model.
 Since this is a univariate model (only one predictor input), then the number of features is one.
 But if this was a multivariate model then this number would flex with the count of predictor variables that are being fed into the model.
 Another key input to the model is then number of neurons to use.
 The larger the count the longer the training time which usually leads to an overfit model.
+Overfitting a model will be degrade the quality of the output over time when the source data changes.

 Since this is a bidirectional model, the data is processed forward and then backward to learn the pattern by the neurons.
 Both directions are noted in the model layers shown below in the code.
 The last layer of this model is a dense layer with an output of 1 which is the end result of the processing.
 In addition, an optimizer needs to be configured and included in the model set up process.